Built-In Toilet and Porta Potti

 types of toilet systems for a caravan / motorhome?

 consists of two parts: a permanently installed toilet

-and a waste tank that you can access and easily detach
+seat and a waste cassette tank that you can access and

-from outside.
+from the outside hatch.
 To prepare the toilet for use, you simply

-add toilet fluid to the waste tank.
-For models with an
+add the toilet fluid and water mix to the cassette waste tank.

 various models, with either rotating or fixed toilet